norton120/pirate_baby/content/posts/50_first_dates_with_memgpt.md

 The context injected by RAG might be very helpful, or it might be virtually irrelevant.
 What's more, the question may not require the context at all, and the RAG may just be noise.

 Again _50 First Dates_ does not disappoint with real-world analogs.
 In the film, Lucy's condition is kept hidden from her with the help of falsified context clues; her father swaps out her newspaper with a reprinted one, passes off a recorded football game as live TV, and paints over a wall every evening so she can re-paint it the next day, none the wiser.
 This context adds to the prompt and allows Lucy to live a full day (albeit the same one over and over).
 It does a significantly better job of reaching the desired outcome (Lucy enjoys her day and is able to function within it) than relying completely on the day's organic events.
 Later, Henry introduces the first attempt to be honest with Lucy in the form of a VHS recording.
 To the plot of the film this is a pivotal moment, as it is Lucy's first step towards regaining agency.
-With the language model, it is functionally the same as the newspaper and the paint; each turn is potentially better and more informed when it includes RAG content
+With the language model, it is functionally the same as the newspaper and the paint; each turn is potentially better and more informed when it includes RAG content, but it is still very much an isolated turn without true external state management.

-But even though Lucy's day is improved through augmentation, she is still not able to enjoy a full and complex life.
-Her day still resets
+Regardless of which context Lucy consumes - the fake newspaper or Henry's real VHS tape - it is still onl

 <sub>*Adding context to a prompt and fine-tuning or retraining a model are not really the same thing, but I was willing to take a few liberties with technical accuracy for the sake of clearly demonstrating the subject concepts.</sub>
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA1NTEzNDUyMSwtMjEzMDY4NzU1OSwtMT
+eyJoaXN0b3J5IjpbMTg3NjUwMTMzNSwtMjEzMDY4NzU1OSwtMT
 UzMDg1MzY2NCw2NzkyNjYzOTAsODUyODU4NDgsLTE4NzcwNjM3
 OTEsMjE3MjY1MCwtMjA1MzE3NTU1NywtMjAzMzcyNzE2NSwtMT
 MyNzIzMjc2NSwtNjU3MDY5NDMxLDk0NjY4Mjg3NywxNzA5MDEx